iesus/dynamic_dss/README.md

 # Dynamic Distributed Situation Space

-This is a Python implementation of a new version of the Distributed Situation Space which differs from other related implementations [2-5] in that it samples microworld observations sequentially and with temporal dependencies between them.
+This is a Python implementation of a new version of the Distributed Situation Space which differs from other related implementations [2-5] in that it samples microworld observations sequentially with temporal dependencies between them.

-A microworld is defined as in [1-5] in terms of a set of basic propositions, which put together can characterize the state of affairs of the microworld at any time t.
+A microworld is defined as in [1-5] in terms of a set of basic propositions which put together can characterize the state of affairs of the microworld at any time t.
 Each observation is a binary vector that encodes the full state of affairs of the microworld at a particular moment t, where each dimension encodes whether a given basic proposition is true (with a value of 1) or false (with value of 0).
 Each observation depends on the previous observations at times t-1,t-2,t-3...
 The length of these dependencies depends on